ossrs/srs-rn/README.md

 > Note: Please change the IP address `192.168.1.100` to your own WebRTC service IP address.

 You can also use other WHIP application to publish the steam.

+> Note: For WHEP player, the application requires permission `NSMicrophoneUsageDescription`.